Lechia-Polonia Gdańsk: Polonia Gdańsk

 The team finally achieved promotion to the second division in 1973 after winning their division, and finishing as runners up the previous season.
 The 1970s saw the team's high point in their history.
 The team enjoyed 9 seasons in the second division before being relegated in 1982.
 The team's greatest achievement so far came in the 1976/77 season when the team finished 3rd, just missing out on promotion to the top division.
-From 1982-1998 Polonia experienced another 3 seasons in the second tier, each time only lasting in the division for one season.
+From 1982 to 1998 Polonia experienced another 3 seasons in the second tier, each time only lasting in the division for one season.
 The team won the third tier 3 times during this period, as well as finishing runners up a further 5 times.

 Lechia Gdańsk

 Lechia Gdańsk were also founded in 1945.
 Lechia's greatest success in the top flight came during the 1950s, when the club finished 3rd during the 1956 season.
 After spending the 1960s and 70s in the lower divisions, Lechia won the Polish Cup and the Polish SuperCup in 1983.
 After a spell back in the top flight, Lechia soon found themselves playing in the lower divisions once more.
 During the 1995 season, Lechia had previously been part of another merger, this time with Olimpia Poznań to create Olimpia-Lechia Gdańsk.
 The merger lasted only one season before both teams split.
 It was only two seasons after their first merger that Lechia were to be involved in another, this time with Polonia.